Partygate: Final report

 The report included a few photographs of the gathering.
 There were eight covering two of the events: the prime minister's birthday event in June 2020, and a leaving event in November 2020.
 More than 300 photographs had been submitted.

 The names of only 15 of the attendees were given, the rest remained anonymous.
 Gray explained that she decided to name only the most senior staff, those "who knew about and/or attended an event" or were involved in the organisation of one, adding that was "given their wider responsibility for the leadership and culture of the departments, subject to some limited exceptions based on personal circumstances".
 Boris Johnson, the prime minister was named, as were senior officials Simon Case, and Martin Reynolds who, it was said, appeared to be particularly involved in planning events.
 Dominic Cummings was also said to have been at at least one event, but it was said that evidence to back his claims that he warned against them could not be found.

 Gray chose not to investigate allegations of a party in flat on 13 November 2020, and did not fully investigate that "ABBA party".

-Each of the events covered was individually described, and details of the regulations in force at the time, what happened, and who attended was also given.
+Each of the events covered was individually described, and details of the regulations in force at the time, what happened and who attended was also given.
 At a socially-distanced drinks event on 20 May 2020, staff were warned not to "wave around" bottles of wine.
-At a leaving event on 18 June 2020, there was karaoke, there was pizza and prosecco, there was excessive alcohol consumption, someone vomited, there was a minor altercation, and staff stayed beyond 3 am, and the cabinet secretary allowed his office to be used for this event.
-There were 2 leaving events on 14 April 2021 which merged in the No 10 garden, with drunkenness and people leaving after 4 am.
-With an event on 16 April, the last person left at 4:20 am.
+At a leaving event on 18 June 2020, there was karaoke, there was pizza and prosecco, there was excessive alcohol consumption, someone vomited, there was a minor altercation, staff stayed beyond 3am and the cabinet secretary allowed his office to be used for this event.
+There were two leaving events on 14 April 2021 which merged in the No 10 garden, with drunkenness and people leaving after 4am.
+With an event on 16 April, the last person left at 4:20am.
 At the 15 December Christmas quiz, staff were told to leave by back door because of drunkenness.
-At a Christmas party in December 2020, red wine was spilt on a wall and on stationary supplies, and at a 18 December 2020 event, a panic button was triggered and police turned up.
+At a Christmas party in December 2020, red wine was spilt on a wall and on stationery supplies, and at a 18 December 2020 event, a panic button was triggered and police turned up.